marklouie019/marklouie019.github.io/README.md

-# Web Development Project Portfolio
+# Project Portfolio

-This repository contains a collection of my **Web Development projects** and activities created for the _Web Development_ subject.
+This repository contains a collection of my **Web Development and AppDev projects** and activities created for the _Web Development_ _AppDev_ subject.
 It serves as a portfolio showcasing various tasks, assignments, and projects completed throughout the course.

 ## Contents

-- HTML, CSS, and JavaScript activities
-- Web design and layout exercises
+- Web Development Projects
-- Responsive web design implementations
-- Other web-related tasks and projects
+- Application Development & Emerging Technologies Projects

 #
 Mark Louie P. Villanueva